QubesOS/qubes-doc/introduction/support.md

 ### Does this split the community?

 Many open-source projects (such as Fedora and Debian) have both mailing lists and forums (and additional discussion venues).
-In fact, Qubes already had non-mailing-list discussion venues such as [IRC](#unofficial-chat-channels) and [Reddit](https://www.reddit.com/r/Qubes/) before this forum was introduced.
+In fact, the Qubes OS Project already had non-mailing-list discussion venues such as [Reddit](https://www.reddit.com/r/Qubes/) before this forum was introduced.
 We believe that this additional venue fosters the continued growth of community participation and improves everyone's experience.
 In addition, we fully expect